keaSystemIntegration/gift-wishing/docs/choices.md

 # INTEGRATION Choices

+## Auth

+The dillema here was whether to integrate the `Auth Service` the partner group exposed to us, or use an already existing `Auth Provider`.
+In the end, having our `Client Application` communicate fully with the partner team's services, since there is a high possibility they have some inner rules that would only allow access through their own `Auth Service` (as it is in our case as well).

 ## Web scraper
 Main choices made for the web scraper were in regard to Architecture, programming language, and which web scraping library to use.